iotaledger/iota.rs/documentation/docs/overview.md

 ---
-description: 'The wallet library is a stateful package with a standardized interface for developers to build applications involving IOTA value transactions.'
+description: 'The iota.rs library is designed to simplify how you connect and interact with [nodes](https://wiki.iota.org/chrysalis-docs/node_software) in the IOTA network. '
 image: /img/overview/layered_overview.svg
 keywords: